yuxshao/learn-gamedev/Introduction to Game Development.md

 <a id="how-we-develop-games"></a>
 ### 1.1.3 How we Develop Games

-There are many ways to develop games, however, in this lesson we will be focused on developing a game centered around a mechanic.
+There are many ways to develop games.
+Some games arise out of a story that compels people to tell it.
+Others grow out of a gameplay feature that happens to be fun.
+In this lesson, we'll focus on developing a game with this latter approach: developing a mechanic and expanding on the game from that.

 <a href="#top" class="top" id="game-programming">Top</a>
 ## 1.2 Game Programming

-Programming patterns and concepts from other types of software are also common in games, but a game in particular is a sort of simulation of a set of rules for the game universe.
+A game is a piece of software, so programming patterns and concepts from other types of software are also common in games.
+However, a game in particular is a special type of program: a sort of simulation of a set of rules for the game universe.
 Because of this, the code structure for a game typically follows two patterns:

 <a id="game-loop"></a>
 ###1.2.1 The Game Loop
-In a game, the core of the logic is contained in a loop running indefinitely, with each run of the loop simulating a number of “steps” of the game universe, followed by a render of the universe, and then a delay keeps the simulation running at a reasonable speed (e.g., 60fps).
+In a game, the core of the logic is contained in a loop running indefinitely, with each run of the loop simulating a number of *steps* of the game universe, followed by a render of the universe, and then a delay keeps the simulation running at a reasonable speed (e.g., 60fps).

 <a id="update-method"></a>
 ###2.2.2 The Update Method
 Most games involve entities, like players, enemies, or powerups, interacting with each other.
-To capture this, game engines typically divide game logic into packages called objects, each of which, in each step of the game universe, has its own behavior.
+To capture this, game engines typically divide game logic into packages called *objects*, each of which, in each step of the game universe, has its own behavior.

-Depending on the game you want to make, the variety of programming, math, and physics concepts you might need are endless, from pathfinding to gravity to finite state machines.
-The two key concepts that games use, though, are the game loop and update method.
+Depending on the game you want to make, the variety of programming, math, and physics concepts you might need to incorporate are endless, from pathfinding to gravity to finite state machines.
+The two key concepts that games use, though, are the *game loop* and *update method*.
 Try to keep these two ideas in the back of your mind as we see how Game Maker games are structured following this system.

 <a href="#top" class="top" id="MVP">Top</a>